 Creating an independent contractor agreement

 Now that you have rightfully classified your hire as a contractor, it's time to put things into paper.
-A substantial contractual agreement is essential when you are hiring any contractor, especially a foreign one.
-You need a contract regardless of the compensation value, project duration, or other factors.
+A substantial written agreement is essential when you are hiring any contractor, especially a foreign one.
+You need a written contract regardless of the compensation value, project duration, or other factors.
 It will protect both you and the contractor from misunderstandings and ensure both parties hold their end of the bargain.

 - Compensation and expenses if applicable.